jb2718/ls-backend/120/120_2/oo_rps/rps4/README.md

-# Object Oriented Rock Paper Scissors Lizard Spock Game
+# Object Oriented Rock, Paper, Scissors Game

 To run code:

 * enter `$ ruby main.rb` from the root folder

 Features:
+* moves as classes
+  * each move has its own class
+  * moves include lizard and spock in addition to rock, paper, and scissors
 * history of moves
 * computer ai
   * the computer player plays "smarter" based on the history of moves and its settings